fenimore/ghess/README.md

     Black to move:

 # Instructions
 - ghess.go is the chess program.
-Run clichess.go, in the `ui/` directory in order to play chess.
+Run clichess.go, in the `ui/` directory in order to play a game of chess.

 # Features